Ever wondered how to become a virtual assistant and make thousands of dollars a month like others are doing?

 If you have no idea where to start, begin by looking at what service clients are willing to pay for.

-From those services, pick the ones that resonate with your interest, skill set, past experiences, or even your location.
+From those services, pick the ones that resonate with your interests, skill set, past experiences, or even your location.

 In 2019, the most in-demand virtual assistant services were social media management, email marketing, and project management.